harshvardhaniimi/personal-website/content/blog/travels/2023-05-20-moab/index.md

 ![](images/SH3_3714.png)

+> Rafting in the strong waves of cold water brought back life in me.
+By the way, cold showers are known to [elevate mood](https://www.medicalnewstoday.com/articles/325725).
+It is one of the only known activities that do not cause a dip in endrophins after use.
+Having a bad day?
+Take a cold shower!

 The day was a cocktail of exhilarating white-water rafting and the serene Iron Mountain Hot Springs, creating a blend of adventure and tranquility unique to Glenwood Springs.

 My home state, Jharkhand in India, also has a few hot springs.
 However, they're so badly maintained and unclean that I hardly ever wanted to visit them.
 I've taken notes from the Iron Mountains, let's see what becomes of it!